jwkenney/jwkenney.github.io/_posts/2021-11-12-ansible-return-codes.md

 RUN_UNKNOWN_ERROR = 255
 ```

-However, it isn't a one-to-one relationship- only some of TQM's return codes bubble up to the parent ansible commands, and only if TQM is the component that encounters the error.
-Return codes `2` and `4` seem to be the most "overloaded", meaning different things depending on which component encounters an issue.
+However, these return codes are not gospel.
+Only some of TQM's return codes bubble up to the parent ansible commands, and then only if TQM is the component that encounters the error.
+Return codes `2` and `4` seem to be the most overloaded, with different components using them to mean different things.

-Using a combination of old docs, source code scrutiny, and simulating failures with a playbook on Ansible v2.9, below is my best effort at listing what the various exit codes may mean:
+Using a combination of old docs, source code scrutiny, github issue threads, and simulated failures with a playbook on Ansible v2.9, below is my best effort at listing what the various exit codes may mean:

 * `0` = The playbook ran successfully, without any task failures or internal errors.
 * `1` = There was a fatal error or exception during execution of the playbook.